1. Health Hub

 However, if you’re experiencing swelling, it’s best to avoid using a hot pack.
 Swelling is your body’s attempt to heal an area by sending more blood to it.
 Since heat improves blood flow, the hot pack can actually cause further swelling and inflammation.

-3. Thorough Brushing and Flossing
+3. Thorough brushing and flossing

 Ever had a piece of popcorn stuck between your teeth, or had a small seed wedged in your gum tissue?
 Then you’ve probably realized that even the tiniest bits of food can become lodged between your teeth or gums.
 Minor as they may seem, those little particles can cause serious discomfort over time.